diafygi/byoFS/README.md

     <script src="byoFS.min.js"></script>
     <script>
-      //insert a widget for "myapp" into "mydiv" byoFS("myapp", "#mydiv", function(fs){
+      //setup the filesystem
+      var fs = byoFS({
+        app: "myapp",
+        remote: "dropbox",
+        secret: "mypassword",
+        code: "<dropbox_auth_code>",
+      });

       //when a datastore is connected, write "Hello World!" to the private "myfile" fs.write("myfile", "Hello World!", function(pxhr){

         //when the file is written, read the contents back fs.read("myfile", function(pxhr){

           //when the contents are returned, print in the console ("Hello World!") console.log(pxhr.responseText);

           //delete the file
           fs.write("myfile", null, function(pxhr){

             //check to see if the file is deleted fs.read("myfile", function(pxhr){

-                  //non-existent files return a "404 Not Found" statusText console.log(pxhr.statusText);
+              //non-existent files return a 404 status

-                });

-              });
+              console.log(pxhr.status);

             });